Kingston University: Union of Kingston Students

 The Union of Kingston Students (UKS), formerly Kingston University Students' Union (KUSU), and in the 1990s KUGOS (Kingston University Guild of Students') is a charitable organisation representing the student body and aiming to provide services and activities beneficial to the student experience.
 It is a student union in the meaning of the term given in the Education Act 1994, and whilst independent of the university is funded by a block grant from it.

 Halls of residence

 The university has six halls of residence.
 Chancellors' and Walkden are based at the Kingston Hill campus.
-Middle Mill is adjacent to Knights Park campus, while Clayhill and Seething Wells are on opposite sides of Surbiton.
+Middle Mill is adjacent to the Knights Park campus, while Clayhill and Seething Wells are on opposite sides of Surbiton.
 Finally, there is Kingston Bridge House which is situated on the edge of Bushy Park at the Hampton Wick end of Kingston Bridge, London.

+Athletics

+Kingston University London athletic teams are nicknamed the "Cougars".

 International partners

 The university holds a number of links with institutions from around the world to share teaching and research and facilitate staff and student exchanges.
 Kingston has a number of international 'Study Abroad' or 'Exchange' partner institutions.